privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

     assert next.push_data_left == cur.push_data_left - 1
 ```

-This way we make sure is_code and next.push_data_left has the right values.
+This way we make sure is_code and next.push_data_left have the right values.

 ### cur.tag == Header and next.tag == Header